A Film Guide To Cheap-Ass Halloween Costumes

-I recently attended a flat party with a dress theme: Dead and Famous.
+I once attended a flat party with a dress theme: Dead and Famous.
 I didn’t want to spend much time, money or effort on a costume.
-So I found some pants suspenders, clipped them on to a torso-sized piece of cardboard, blu-tacked an A3 printout of posters (Home Alone, My Girl, The Pagemaster, etc.) and came as Macaulay Culkin’s career.
+So I found some pants suspenders, clipped on a torso-sized piece of cardboard, blu-tacked an A3 printout of posters (Home Alone, My Girl, The Pagemaster, etc.) and came as Macaulay Culkin’s career.

 Anton Chigurh from No Country for Old Men